-- 1. Select the Log Point that you want to clear. - Click the cursor on the line of source code that has the Log Point, or select the Log Point by name in the Breakpoints window. - 2.
-Click Debug > Clear Eventpoint > Clear Log Point.
+- 1. Select the Log Point that you want to clear. - Click the cursor on the line of source code that has the Log Point, or select the Log Point by name in the Breakpoints window. - Select Debug > Clear Eventpoint > Clear Log Point or select the Log Point in the Breakpoints window and press Delete.